-Stocks stagger as more nations self isolate against virus
+Stocks stagger as more nations self-isolate against virus

-SYDNEY (Reuters) - Asian shares sank on Monday as a rising tide of national lockdowns threatened to overwhelm policymakers’ frantic efforts to cushion what is likely to be a deep global recession.
+SYDNEY/HONG KONG (Reuters) - Asian shares sank on Monday as a rising tide of national lockdowns threatened to overwhelm policymakers’ frantic efforts to cushion what is likely to be a deep global recession.

-“Further deterioration in the COVID-19 outbreak is severely damaging the global economy,” warned analyst at Morgan Stanley.
+“Further deterioration in the COVID-19 outbreak is severely damaging the global economy,” Morgan Stanley analysts warned on Monday.
 “We expect global growth to dip close to GFC lows, and U.S. growth to a 74-year low in 2020.”

-In a taste of the pain to come, E-Mini futures for the S&P 500 dived 5% at the open to be limit down, and were last off 3.8%.
-EUROSTOXXX 50 futures plummeted 5.9% and FTSE futures 5.1%.
+In a taste of the pain to come, E-Mini futures for the S&P 500 dived 5% at the start of the Asian trading session, and were last off 4.5%.
+EUROSTOXXX 50 futures plummeted 6.1% and FTSE futures 5.6%.

-MSCI’s broadest index of Asia-Pacific shares outside Japan lost 4.4%, with New Zealand’s market shedding a record 10% as the government closed all non-essential businesses.
+UBS Australian head of equities distribution George Kanaan said global financial markets were currently gripped by fear, which seemed unlikely to ease any time soon, despite the co-ordinated efforts of governments and central banks around the world.

-Shanghai blue chips dropped 1.9%, though Japan’s Nikkei unexpectedly rose 2.2% aided perhaps by expectations of more aggressive asset buying by the Bank of Japan.
+“I have been in the financial markets for 27 years and I have never seen anything like this,” he told Reuters by telephone from Sydney.

-There was little to cheer in coronavirus news as the global death toll exceeded 14,000 with more than 300,000 infections.
+“This is unprecedented in terms of fears and there are two elements driving that.

-Airlines canceled more flights as Australia and New Zealand advised against non-essential domestic travel, the United Arab Emirates (UAE) halted flights for two weeks and Singapore and Taiwan banned foreign transit passengers.
+“First is that this involves masses of people.
+In the GFC, that was an event that occurred in the investment banks around the world, it didn’t involve people on the street.
+The second is that social media is helping to drive this fear and panic.”

-Nearly one in three Americans were ordered to stay home on Sunday to slow the spread of the disease, while Italy banned internal travel as deaths there reached 5,476.
+In Asian trade, MSCI’s broadest index of Asia-Pacific shares outside Japan lost 5.01%, with New Zealand’s market shedding a record 10% as the government closed all non-essential businesses.

-U.S. President Donald Trump went on TV to approve disaster deceleration requests from New York and Washington, while St. Louis Federal Reserve President James Bullard warned unemployment could reach 30% unless more was done fiscally.
+Shanghai blue chips dropped 2.51%, though Japan’s Nikkei rose 2.0% aided by expectations of more aggressive asset buying by the Bank of Japan.
+In Australia, the S&P/ASX200 dropped 5.62% to take the index to a seven-year low.

-Analysts are dreading data on weekly U.S. jobless claims due on Thursday amid forecasts they could balloon by 750,000, and maybe by more than a million.
+Globally, analysts are dreading data on weekly U.S. jobless claims due on Thursday amid forecasts they could balloon by 750,000, and maybe by more than a million.

 U.S. stocks have already fallen more than 30% from their mid-February peak and even the safest areas of the bond market are experiencing liquidity stress as distressed funds are forced to sell good assets to cover positions gone bad.